-Embrace celebrate the 21st anniversary of their debut album, The Good Will Out, with a ten-date UK tour in March.
+Embrace celebrate the 21st anniversary of their debut album, The Good Will Out, with a ten-year UK tour in March.
 Can you believe it’s been so long?

 No, (laughs) the time has flown by.
 We have had a hell of a career, and also we are the same five people in the band.
-There are only a couple of groups that have been together as long as we have who haven’t lost a member or someone has died.
+Only a couple of groups have been together as long as we have who haven’t lost a member or someone has died.
 We have had the same band members since the very beginning.
 It certainly doesn’t seem like twenty-one years.
-It makes me feel old thinking about it although I do still have my own hair and teeth.
+It makes me feel old thinking about it, although I still have my own hair and teeth.

 Success for Embrace seemed to happen quickly.
-The album achieved critical acclaim as well as success in terms of sales, going gold on its first day of release, becoming one of the fastest-ever-selling debut albums by a British artist.
+The album achieved critical acclaim and success in terms of sales, going gold on its first day of release, becoming one of the fastest-ever-selling debut albums by a British artist.
 Were you surprised at that?

-I was worried because we had promised everyone that we were going to write this excellent debut album and it was challenging to get it right.
-I had a lot of sleepless nights so in the end when it did well it was a vindication.
+I was worried because we had promised everyone that we would write this excellent debut album and it was challenging to get it right.
+I had a lot of sleepless nights, so in the end, when it did well, it was a vindication.
 Although we were too busy back then to really enjoy it because we were busy thinking about what we were going to do next.

 The album spawned three Top 10 singles, ‘All You Good’, ‘Good People’, ‘Come Back To What You Know’, and ‘My Weakness Is None Of Your Business’, together with two further Top 40 hits, ‘One Big Family’ and ‘Fireworks’; there isn’t a guitar band that could do that nowadays.

 Yeah, it’s more pop stuff that’s in the charts now.
 I think that’s more to do with the download and the way these things work nowadays.
-In some ways, that’s good because it means kids are controlling what’s in the charts and it keeps it young and turning over and rejuvenating.
-But in other ways, it’s terrible because there’s not any support out there for artists to grow and make mistakes and develop.
+In some ways, that’s good because it means kids control what’s in the charts and keeps it young and turning over and rejuvenating.
+But in other ways, it’s terrible because there’s no support out there for artists to grow and make mistakes and develop.
 I wonder what would happen to a band like Embrace if they came out today, would they be able to survive.
 I don’t know.